-Traditionally futures take out the implied dividends of the underlying over the life of the contract.
-For example, if we agree to trade the share at some future date, we would take all the expected dividends over that period out of the future price since we would not receive these when trading the share on that future date.
+Traditionally futures take out the implied dividends of the underlying over the contract’s life.
+For example, if we agree to trade the share at some future date, we will take all the expected dividends over that period out of the future price since we would not receive these when trading the share on that future date.
 Undeclared dividends are based on dividend assumptions which may prove to be incorrect.
-To remove this dividend risk the JSE has created dividend neutral single-stock futures which removes this assumption risk.
+JSE has created dividend neutral SSFs to remove this dividend risk, which removes this assumption risk.
 For more information on these contracts, please see the section on Dividend Derivatives

 Who is this for?